ABOUT PROJECT REAP:

 The linewidth of the light that a laser generates is paramount to its quality.
 A laser with a narrow linewidth ensures that the maximum amount of power is dedicated towards producing the intended range of wavelengths.
 In this project, a tunable laser is required, where the output wavelength of the laser can be adjusted.

-Our tunable lasers provide exceptionally narrow linewidths (<10 khz) with impressive power outputs (>20 mW).
-This performance is combined with wide-range tunability (40 nm) and high-speed operation (<1 msec), all in a tiny package. the laser is made possible using hybrid integration of an inp gain chip and TriPleX® modulation chip, making the external cavity laser the best of both passive and active photonics worlds.
+Our tunable lasers provide exceptionally narrow linewidths (<10 kHz) with impressive power outputs (>20 mW).
+This performance is combined with wide-range tunability (40 nm) and high-speed operation (<1 msec), all in a tiny package.
+The laser is made possible using the hybrid integration of an InP gain chip and a TriPleX® modulation chip, making the external cavity laser the best of both passive and active photonics worlds.

 A general schematic of the instruments used in photoacoustic spectroscopy.
 LioniX will be involved in the development of the detection lasers shown in red.

 The laser used in this application will be centered around 780 nm, a customized version of our 1550 nm laser.
-The laser will feature 40 nm tunability around the 780 nm central frequency at <1 millisecond tuning speed.
-The narrow linewidth provided by the laser is crucial for the proper imaging of the target tissue.
-As no affordable compact tunable lasers at 780 nm exist today, our contribution is a true breakthrough.
-The laser will act as a light source for both microscopy and tomography systems, significantly reducing the cost and size of the total device.
-This development is carried out in close collaboration with our project partners and under the supervision of the European Commission.
-We look forward to sharing the fruits of this labor with the public at the end of the project duration.
+The laser will feature 40 nm tunability around the 780 nm central frequency at <1 millisecond tuning speed. the narrow linewidth provided by laser is crucial for proper imaging of target tissue. as no affordable compact tunable lasers at 780 nm exist today, our contribution a true breakthrough. will act light source both microscopy and tomography systems, significantly reducing cost size total device. this development carried out in close collaboration with project partners under supervision european commission. we look forward to sharing fruits labor public end duration.